christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 ---
 ## Data

 Please download the data from the folder matching the last digit of your matriculation number (student number).
-More specific:
+More specifically:

 - If your student number ends in 1,3,5,7 or 9 --> download [here](https://drive.google.com/file/d/1qJII011McjpHnHtBcAlYdpyt6EnpUu-G/view?usp=sharing/)
 - If your student number ends in 0,2,4,6, or 8 --> download [here](https://drive.google.com/file/d/1-x6Gn8HfTH5gCkF2-c1PofbIgj-t2wyF/view?usp=sharing/)

 The image data used in this exercise is Sentinel-2 10m resolution imagery for Graz, Austria.
 Each student will work on a specific tile of the image with 8 spectral bands and dimensions approx. 3660×2196 pixels.
-SCP requires input data with bands separated into individual raster files, thus an additional process separated the bands inside each tile folder.
+SCP works by processing a band set.
+While individual band files can be loaded, they are typically combined into a single stacked raster by SCP for classification, as will be done in step 3.
 For this exercise, only 4 bands are used: **Band 2 (Blue), Band 3 (Green), Band 4 (Red) and Band 8 (Near Infrared)**, which support further index analyses.
 For more information about Sentinel-2 spectral bands, click [here](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/bands/).

 ---
 ## Steps